Having chemoradiotherapy for mouth and oropharyngeal cancer

 - after surgery for mouth cancer that has spread into surrounding tissues or into nearby lymph nodes

-- after surgery for mouth or oropharyngeal cancer that has spread into surrounding tissues or outside lymph nodes
+- after surgery for oropharyngeal cancer that has spread into surrounding tissues or outside lymph nodes

 - for advanced oropharyngeal cancer